rm511130/PCF4CAS/README.md

 exit
 ```

 Let's recap: You just scaled from 1 to 3 (not a limit) containers running the same Chess App.
-PAS provided automatic loadbalanced routing across all three containers, and you accessed the 3rd container - which is useful for debugging.
+PAS provided automatic loadbalanced routing across all three containers, and you accessed the 3rd container (by using `-i 2`) which is useful for debugging specific issues to any given container type or container instance.

-Congratulations, you have completed LAB #3.
+Congratulations, you have completed LAB-3.

 -----------------------------------------------------

 ### LAB-4: Apps Manager & Ops Manager

-Time is short so we will demonstrate the features of Ops Manager `http://opsman.ourpcf.com` to the workshop participants:
+Time is short so we will demonstrate the features of Ops Manager, the operators GUI, `http://opsman.ourpcf.com` to the workshop participants:

 ![](./images/OpsMan.png)

-You can access Apps Manager `http://login.sys.ourpcf.com` using your User# and `password` for password.
+You can access Apps Manager, the developers GUI, `http://login.sys.ourpcf.com` using your User# and `password` for password.

 ![](./images/AppsMan.png)